Zain-Fatima/MazeNavigationGame/README.md

 2. **Collision Detection**: The game uses Axis-Aligned Bounding Boxes (AABB) to check for collisions between the player and the walls.
 This is done by creating a bounding box for the player and checking if it intersects with any wall bounding boxes.

 #### Challenges
-1. **Maze Complexity**: Creating a maze that is both challenging and fun required careful consideration of the wall placement and the player's path options.
+1. **Maze Complexity**: Creating a challenging and fun maze requires careful consideration of the wall placement and the player's path options.

 2. **Collision Handling**: Ensuring smooth movement without getting stuck on walls was challenging.
 The collision detection logic needed to be precise to avoid frustrating gameplay.